Aliases for ITK Gene

 GeneCards Summary for ITK Gene

 ITK (IL2 Inducible T-Cell Kinase) is a Protein Coding gene.
-Diseases associated with ITK include autosomal recessive lymphoproliferative disease and lymphoproliferative syndrome, ebv-associated, autosomal, 1.
+Diseases associated with ITK include lymphoproliferative syndrome 1 and autosomal recessive lymphoproliferative disease.
 Among its related pathways are Chemokine Signaling and Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is BTK.

 UniProtKB/Swiss-Prot Summary for ITK Gene

 Tyrosine kinase that plays an essential role in regulation of the adaptive immune response.
 Regulates the development, function and differentiation of conventional T-cells and nonconventional NKT-cells.
 When antigen presenting cells (APC) activate T-cell receptor (TCR), a series of phosphorylation lead to the recruitment of ITK to the cell membrane, in the vicinity of the stimulated TCR receptor, where it is phosphorylated by LCK.
 Phosphorylation leads to ITK autophosphorylation and full activation.
 Once activated, phosphorylates PLCG1, leading to the activation of this lipase and subsequent cleavage of its substrates.
 In turn, the endoplasmic reticulum releases calcium in the cytoplasm and the nuclear activator of activated T-cells (NFAT) translocates into the nucleus to perform its transcriptional duty.
 Phosphorylates 2 essential adapter proteins: the linker for activation of T-cells/LAT protein and LCP2.
 Then, a large number of signaling molecules such as VAV1 are recruited and ultimately lead to lymphokine production, T-cell proliferation and differentiation.